 Theo Sanders of Germany has done an extensive study of pollen volume and chromosome content of daffodils.
 This study and others, including one about the possibilities of hybridizing, are available on Theo's site theo-sanders-daffodils.de.

 The ADS is a 501(c)(3) nonprofit, educational, charitable organization supported by memberships and donations.

-We thank Wholesale Flowerbulbs for their significant annual donation in support of our server co-location and operating costs.
+for their significant annual donations in support of our server hosting and operating costs.